varun6531/Investra/README.md

 A multi-platform financial chat application with AI-powered document analysis, real-time stock data, and web search capabilities.

-Try out the Base mode for RAG output based on The Basics for Investing in Stocks by the Editors of Kiplinger's Personal Finance
+Start with the Base mode for RAG output based on The Basics for Investing in Stocks by the Editors of Kiplinger's Personal Finance

-Try out Ultra mode for RAG + Enhanced with real-time stock data and web search capabilities.
+Toggle on top right to Ultra mode for RAG + Enhanced with real-time stock data and web search capabilities.
 Ask about current stock prices, market trends, or any financial questions - the AI will search for the latest information when the document doesn't contain the answer.

 ## On start you get to see mode options:
 <img width="1920" height="1080" alt="Mode Options" src="https://github.com/user-attachments/assets/5fd7138d-8f71-4204-aa2c-bf71cf214759" />